Close

 by Dr Jeffrey Rubin

-Last week’s post, titled ADHD and Psychiatric Name Calling, criticized the prevalent practice of converting concerns about a person’s ability to pay attention into psychiatric lingo.
+Last week’s post, titled ADHD and Psychiatric Name Calling, criticized the prevalent practice of converting concerns about a person’s ability to pay attention into medical lingo.
 There was a great deal of interest in the post so I decided to present another for your consideration.
 As I began to craft this, my thoughts went back to my most popular post, Teaching Children How to Deal with…

 Read More